McCaffrey scores 3 TDs, Panthers hold off Jaguars 34-27

 UP NEXT

-Jaguars: Host Saints next Sunday.
+Jaguars: host Saints next Sunday.

-Panthers: Face Buccaneers in London, England, next Sunday.
+Panthers: face Buccaneers in London next Sunday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL